Numerical semigroups, polyhedra, and posets I: the group cone: Leading coefficients of Ehrhart quasipolynomials

-As stated previously, both parts of Theorem~\ref{t:leadingcoefvolumes} use Ehrhart's theorem~\cite{ehrhart}.
+respectively, where $\vol(-)$ denotes relative volume and $\|\cdot\|_1$ denotes the $\ell_1$-norm.
+As~stated previously, both~\eqref{eq:gammavolume} and~\eqref{eq:lambdavolume} use Ehrhart's theorem~\cite{ehrhart}.
 For a different perspective on the function $o(n,q)$ that exploits a bijection between oversemigroups of $\<n,q\>$ and integer points in a different polyhedron, see~\cite{chek}.

 Fix $m \in \ZZ_{\ge 2}$ and a triangulation $\mathcal T$ of $\mathcal C(\ZZ_m)$.
 For each simplicial cone $T \in \mathcal T$, write

 for the relative volume of $T \cap \{x \in \RR^{m-1} : x_1 + \cdots + x_{m-1} = 1\}$, where $r_1, \ldots, r_{m-1}$ are directional vectors of the rays of $T$.
 By \cite[Theorem~4]{alhajjarkunz}, the leading coefficient of $p_m(g)$ equals